nichmorgan/correios/README.rst

 Installation
 ------------
+Update:
+   A bug in the freight calculation has been solved, until the pull resquest is accepted and initial installation by git is recommended.

 .. code-block::

-   $ pip install correios  # basic model support
+   $ pip install git+https://github.com/nichmorgan/correios.git  # installation of the required repaired version
    $ pip install correios[pdf]  # label and posting list pdf generation support
    $ pip install correios[api]  # support for SIGEP/SRO API client
    $ pip install correios[pdf,api]  # full installation